GennadiyZakharov/nextflow-crash-course/docs/nextflow-development.md

 ```
 each time a file of sequences is emitted from the sequences channel, the process executes three tasks, each running a T-coffee alignment with a different value for the mode parameter.
 This behavior is useful when you need to repeat the same task over a given set of parameters.

+## Output
+In general, follows the same syntax as output.
+All quatifiers (val, path, env, ...) are available for outputs.

 ## Channels

+In Nextflow, channels are the key data structures that facilitate the dataflow dependencies between each step (i.e. process) in a pipeline.
+There are two kinds of channels:
+* A queue channel is a channel that emits an asynchronous sequence of values.
+* A value channel is a channel that is bound to an asynchronous value.

+A queue channel can be created by channel factories (e.g., channel.of and channel.fromPath),
+operators (e.g., map and filter), and processes (see Process outputs).
+`channel.of(1, 2, 3).view { v -> "queue channel emits ${v}" }`

+A value channel can be created with the channel.value factory, certain operators (e.g., collect and reduce), and processes (under certain conditions).

+The values in a queue channel cannot be accessed directly – they can only be accessed by passing the channel as input to an operator or process.
+For example:

 When two or more channels are declared as process inputs, the process waits until there is a complete input configuration, i.e. until it receives a value from each input channel.
 When this condition is satisfied, the process consumes a value from each channel and launches a new task, repeating this logic until one or more channels are empty.

 `channel.of()` - created a channel with a sequence of values: